My photo of a UFO made from a banana-split dish and modelling clay (from UFO Sightings)

 Visit the wild-and-woolly group CSETI, which claims to draw UFOs down for Close Encounters by shining lights at them!

-The Official U.S. page for Swiss UFO contactee Billy Meier (who is also a prophet from God).
+The Official U.S. page for Swiss UFO contactee Billy Meier , "Contactee" and "Prophet."
 Read about his friends from the Pleaides.
-(Then read this in-depth debunking of Meier's yarns , incongruously on a conspiracy-mongering website!).
+Then read Derek Bartholomaus' pages debunking the fables of Billy Meier,

 A former French race car driver, now calling himself Rael, has set up a UFO religion to worship the extraterrestrials who supposedly created us.
 (And now they claim they're going to start cloning people!).